Thomas Venner: Biography

-On 6 January 1661 he led a number of his men – Samuel Pepys said they later turned out to be only 50, although it had been thought they were 500 at first – to a bookseller called Mr. Johnson at St. Paul's to demand the Cathedral keys.
+On 6 January 1661 he led a number of his men – Samuel Pepys said they later turned out to be only 50, although it had been thought they were 500 at first – to a bookseller called Mr. Johnson at St Paul's Cathedral to demand the cathedral keys.
 On being refused they broke in and accosted passers-by asking who they were for.
 One answered "King Charles" and they shot him through the heart.
 Several musketeers sent to dislodge them were beaten back and a detachment from the London Trained Bands under the Lord Mayor, Major General Sir Richard Browne, attacked them and they retreated to Ken Wood near Highgate.

-On January 9 they attacked again at Wood Street and Threadneedle Street forcing the King's Life Guard of Foot (a force of 1200 men commanded by John Russell) to retreat.
+On 9 January they attacked again at Wood Street and Threadneedle Street forcing the King's Life Guard of Foot (a force of 1200 men commanded by John Russell) to retreat.
 They then attempted to storm the Comptor Prison to liberate the inmates in order to join them but were repulsed by fierce fighting.
 Venner is said to have killed three men with a halberd in Threadneedle Street.

 A force of General Monck's men under Colonel Cox pursued them to their last stands in the Helmet Tavern on Threadneedle Street and the Blue Anchor on Coleman Street.
 Royalist troops broke through the clay roof tiles with musket butts and fired upon the wounded defenders, breaking in through the ceiling.
 Venner was captured after being wounded nineteen times.
 Others were shot out of hand.

 He was put on trial at the Old Bailey and hanged, drawn and quartered on 19 January 1661.
 According to Tobias Smollett, Venner and his followers "affirmed to the last that if they had been deceived, the Lord himself was their deceiver".